 Walter A. Buehler Alumni Center, Alpha Gamma Rho Hall

-The UC Davis Child Family Institute for Innovation & Entrepreneurship in partnership with the World Food Center invite you to join a networking mixer and keynote presentation with Kat Taylor, founding director of TomKat Ranch Educational Foundation and co-founder/co-CEO of Beneficial Bank.
+The UC Davis Child Family Institute for Innovation & Entrepreneurship in partnership with the World Food Center invite you to join a networking mixer and keynote presentation with Kat Taylor, founding director of TomKat Ranch Educational Foundation and co-founder/co-CEO of Beneficial State Bank.

 Dan Morash is a former investment banker in the energy and infrastructure sector.
 He was previously global head of energy and infrastructure for CIT, a team of 40 professionals in New York, Toronto and London, built from a start-up office opening in New York City for the Toronto-based Newcourt Capital.
 Mr. Morash structured and executed complex project financings, tax oriented leveraged leases, private placements, securitizations and partnership financings.

 A 20-year veteran at Mars, Harold Schmitz has been chief science officer since 2005.
 He leads the strategic development, alignment and quality control of the food company’s multidisciplinary internal and scientific research programs.